Nijaek/project-portfolio-website/README.md

   - **GitHub Pages**: `npm run build` then serve `dist` with a static host (e.g., `gh-pages` branch via an action).

 ## Notes
-- Add your `public/resume.pdf` and adjust social links in `src/components/NavBar.jsx` and `src/components/Footer.jsx`.
+- Add your `public/resume.pdf`, your logo at `public/logo.png`, and adjust social links in `src/components/NavBar.jsx` and `src/components/Footer.jsx`.
 - Run `npm run build` before sharing links to confirm routing and data changes render correctly.